jiaming-sec/cyber-security-basics/networking.md

 - DNS sinkholes to detect/block malicious domains.

 ## DNS exfiltration
+(a technique used by attackers to steal data from a network by embedding it within DNS queries.)
 - Sending data as subdomains.
 - 26856485f6476a567567c6576e678.badguy.com
 - Doesn’t show up in http logs.